Kneasle/ringing-map-c-sharp/README.md

 ![Poor Inkscape](https://github.com/Kneasle/ringing-map-c-sharp/blob/master/Screenshots/Poor%20Inkscape.png)

 ### An attempted print
 Since the goal of this project is to create a real life paper map, I needed to find a way to print a 1.5m square poster with enough accuracy for the points to be visible.
 An excellent opportunity for testing a real copy of the map arose when I went down to Cornwall to visit my aunt who knows an architect who has, amongst many other interesting things, an A1 printer for printing architect's diagrams.
-Not knowing this in advance, I had to quickly adapt the code to print the map in slices, but unfortunately the resulting SVG was so large that it exceded the RAM capacity of the printer.
+Not knowing this in advance, I had to quickly adapt the code to print the map in slices which was messy but successful.
+However, the resulting SVG was so large that it exceded the RAM capacity of the printer.
 RIP.
 The only screenshot I have for this attempt is this one, with the map in slightly the wrong place:

 ![Printing test](https://github.com/Kneasle/ringing-map-c-sharp/blob/master/Screenshots/Attempted%20Print.png)